acbrandao/Javascript/Javascript_Pong/README.md

-# Javascript Ping
+# HTML/Javascript Pong
-This Javascript HTML Pong Game was created mostly via prompts to chatGPT..
+This Javascript HTML Pong Game was created mostly via prompts  from chatGPT..

 ## The Game  : Pong